-**PLEASE NOTE that, as we renovate our office and complete processing of our archival materials, the Archives are not available for on-site scholarly research.
-They will re-open to research in January 2018.
-In the interim the Foundation may, at its discretion, be able to respond to questions or make selected materials available to scholars, curators, and researchers.**
+Please note that, as we complete processing of our archival collections, the Archives are not currently available for on-site scholarly research.
+The Foundation may, at its discretion, be able to answer research questions or make selected materials available to scholars, curators, and researchers.

 The Joan Mitchell Foundation's archives are accessible to qualified researchers interested in Joan Mitchell and her work.
 We are also available to answer reference questions, direct individuals to works by Mitchell in museum collections, and provide useful materials for art educators.
 In addition, we manage copyright and reproduction requests related to Mitchell's work, and provide students and scholars images and reproduction rights for publications at no charge.